 Soprano Othalie Graham, with her powerful voice, has made her mark on the opera world and is receiving critical acclaim internationally.
-Soon, her name will also appear on the Brampton Arts Walk of Fame, which honors those “who have achieved excellence in the arts and entertainment industry.”
+Recently, Graham became an inductee of the Brampton Arts Walk of Fame, in Brampton, Ontario, which honors those “who have achieved excellence in the arts and entertainment industry.”
 As Turandot, Opera News says “Othalie Graham was a vocally secure Turandot, her gleaming tones well suited to the ice princess’s misanthropic resolve.
 The part is, in many ways, an unsympathetic one, but Graham’s interpretation was engaging to watch.”
-Of her Turandot, EDGE Boston lauded: “The title role was sung by Othalie Graham, a remarkable Canadian soprano who has made something of a specialty of the grueling role, and has apparently survived unscathed.
-Her voice is sumptuous, with firmly-focused, penetrating high… Those awesome high C’s were made even more impressive by her dead-on intonation.
+Also of her Turandot, EDGE Boston lauded: “The title role was sung by Othalie Graham, a remarkable Canadian soprano who has made something of a specialty of the grueling role, and has apparently survived unscathed.
+Her voice is sumptuous, with firmly-focused, penetrating highs… Those awesome high C’s were made even more impressive by her dead-on intonation.
 Possessing beauty, temperament and superb acting skills, Graham is destined for stardom in the world of opera.”
-This season’s engagements include two performances of Turandot with Edmonton Opera and Grand National Theater of Peru; a solo performance in “A Life in Opera – Celebrating Leontyne Price” with Springfield Symphony Orchestra; and will perform in Teatro di San Carlo’s production of Elektra.
+This season’s engagements three productions of Turandot with Knoxville Opera, Detroit Symphony Orchestra, and Teatro Cervantes de Málaga in Málaga, Spain, and a Martin Luther King Jr. Tribute Concert with Bach Festival Society of Winter Park.

-Known for her interpretation of the title role in Turandot, she portrayed the icy princess at opera houses around North America including Arizona Opera, Michigan Opera Theatre, Opera Columbus, Opera Delaware, Utah Festival Opera, Connecticut Grand Opera, Pensacola Opera, Sacramento Opera, and Nashville Opera.
+She portrayed the icy princess at opera houses around North America including Arizona Opera, Michigan Opera Theatre, Opera Columbus, Opera Delaware, Utah Festival Opera, Connecticut Grand Opera, Pensacola Opera, Sacramento Opera, and Nashville Opera.
 She also performed the role in concert numerous times with symphonies such as the Westfield Symphony Orchestra, the Harrisburg Symphony, and Boston’s Chorus pro Musica.
-Notable international engagements with the role include productions with Orquesta Filarmónica de la UNAM and Opera de Nuevo Leon in Monterrey, Mexico.
+Notable international engagements with the role include productions with Orquesta Filarmónica de la UNAM, Edmonton Opera, Grand National Theater of Peru, and Ópera de Nuevo León in Monterrey, Mexico.

-In recent seasons, Ms. Graham built an impressive repertoire including many titular roles such as Aïda with Opera Carolina, Toledo Opera, Festival Euro Mediterraneo at Teatro Greco di Siracusa, and Istanbul International Opera Festival; Tosca and Ariadne in Ariadne auf Naxos with Festival Opera; and Elektra with Academy of Vocal Arts.
-Additional recent engagements include the roles of Minnie in La fanciulla del West with Indianapolis Opera and Nashville Opera, Odabella in Atilla with Sarasota Opera, Leonora in Il trovatore, and Serena in Porgy and Bess with Toledo Opera.
-Emerging into the Wagnerian repertoire, Ms. Graham’s notable roles also include Senta in Der fliegende Holländer, Brünnhilde and Sieglinde in Wagner’s Der Ring de Nibelungen, and Isolde in Tristan und Isolde.
+In recent seasons, Ms. Graham built an impressive repertoire including many titular roles such as Aïda with Opera Carolina, Toledo Opera, Festival Euro Mediterraneo at Teatro Greco di Siracusa, and Istanbul International Opera Festival; Tosca and Ariadne auf Naxos with Festival Opera; and Elektra with Academy of Vocal Arts and Teatro di San Carlo.
+Additional recent engagements include the roles of Minnie in La fanciulla del West with Indianapolis Opera and Nashville Opera, Odabella in Atilla with Sarasota Opera, and Leonora in Il trovatore and Serena in Porgy and Bess with Toledo Opera.
+Emerging into the Wagnerian repertoire, Ms. Graham’s notable roles also include Senta in Der fliegende Holländer, Brünnhilde and Sieglinde in Wagner’s Der Ring des Nibelungen, and Isolde in Tristan und Isolde.